Your Dublin Travel Guide – Amazing things to see and do

 You’ll walk in the footsteps of many brilliant Literatury figures such as James Joyce and Bram Stoker with many activities throughout the city dedicated to them.
 With a little guide, you’ll be able to find out where they lived, wrote and socialised in Dublin.

 Check out our dedicated blog on Famous Irish Authors who helped promote Irish tourism.

 Also, a unique thing you’ll discover about Dublin is the variety of buskers on Grafton Street.
-Grafton Street is one of the main areas of shopping in the city and the buskers that you’ll see and hear really define the atmosphere.
+Grafton Street is one of the main areas of shopping in the city and the buskers that you’ll see and hear really define the atmosphere, creating a unique experience.

 It’s one of the Funniest and Welcoming Cities

 Dublin is a place you must head to if you’re looking to have a great time and lots of craic.
 (Irish word for fun).
 The city is lively and energetic with a brilliant nightlife to offer.
 You’ll have loads of fun going around all the bars and pubs.